 51. Misery loves company, but misery doesn’t love you back.
 Stand up for yourself, don’t be a doormat.

-It can be helpful to remember that misery loves company.
+It can be helpful to remember the misery loves company quotes and sayings.
 Maybe you’re still struggling with something, and maybe you feel alone or helpless.
 Maybe the person who is supposed to be there for you is working their issues out on your own back.

 Misery does love company, and when you’re in a difficult or stressful situation, it’s very tempting to dump your problems onto someone else’s lap.
 But you don’t want to make the habit of doing that.
 You want to find a way to work through your struggles in a healthy way—not by focusing on other people’s problems, but by finding the inner strength to make rewarding life choices that support good mental health and well-being.